tracyreuter/NLP-sentiment-analysis/README.md

 # NLP-sentiment-analysis
-Analyze sentiment for conversational transcripts
+Analyze and visualize sentiment for conversational transcripts